JerNeth/NYAN/README.md

 ## Description

-This is supposed to be a simple lightweight high-performance render-engine based on vulkan.
+This is supposed to be a simple render-engine based on vulkan.

 ![work-in-progress-screenshot](doc/sample.png)